-I went into college as a very shy and quiet person, I’m still fairly quiet but not nearly as shy and I have my close friends from my sorority to thank for that.
-Being involved in an on campus group like my sorority helped draw me out of my shell.
-I became very close with my now best friend who would get me to go to all the fundraising events and she really helped me feel more comfortable talking to people I didn’t know at all.
+I went to college as a very shy and quiet person, I’m still fairly quiet but not nearly as shy and I have my close friends from my sorority to thank for that.
+Being involved in an on-campus group like my sorority helped draw me out of my shell.
+I became very close to my now best friend who would get me to go to all the fundraising events and she really helped me feel more comfortable talking to people I didn’t know at all.
 So my advice for those of you who are in their first year of college is to get involved.
 You’re in a new year of growth and a lot of things will be changing so having a support group that will be there for you as you’re figuring things out will greatly benefit you.
 Also, don’t let partying get in the way of studying!

 Social Media: instagram.com/meganraeoflight

 For any college freshmen, my go-to piece of advice is to embrace it ’til you make it.
 Give yourself some grace and remember that this season of change requires patience – it takes time to acclimate, so expose yourself to any and every opportunity you can.
 I found that so many of the times I almost turned down an opportunity I ended up having the most to gain from it.
 Stay positive, be confident in yourself and remember that everyone is trying to reinvent themselves during this new chapter.